cibecs/protein-palace/README.md

 1. **User Registration and Login**: Users can create an account on Protein Palace to access the full range of features.
 The registration process ensures secure and personalized user profiles.

 2. **Recipe Submission**: Registered users can share their favorite protein-rich recipes with the community.
-The recipe submission form includes fields for recipe name, ingredients, instructions, and an optional photo.
+The recipe submission form includes fields for recipe name, ingredients, instructions, and a photo.

 3. **Recipe Browsing**: Users can browse through a collection of recipes shared by the community.
-Recipes are categorized and tagged for easy navigation, allowing users to find recipes that suit their preferences.

 4. **Recipe Search**: Users can search for specific recipes or ingredients using the search functionality.
-This helps users find recipes based on their dietary preferences, available ingredients, or specific dietary needs.

 5. **Adding recipe to favorites**: Users can add recipes to favorites
-6. **User Profile**: Each user has a dedicated profile page where they can view and edit their personal information, such as username, profile picture, and number of followers and followed users.
+6. **User Profile**: Each user has a dedicated profile page where they can view their personal information, such as username, profile picture, and number of followers and followed users.
 The profile page also displays the user's last 3 submitted recipes.

 7. **User Interaction**: Users can follow other users to stay updated on their latest recipe submissions and reviews.
 Additionally, users can like and comment on recipes.